 Where n represents the number of features, x the profile to be explained, and x' the counterfactual profile.

-For the distance between the input- and counterfactual instances, we first had to analyse the underlying data.
+For the distance between the input- and counterfactual instances, we first analyzed the underlying data.
 The choice of distance should be catered towards the problem [37].
 As our dataset has outliers, and most features are not normally distributed (see Supplementary Figures 3 and 4), L1 distance is more appropriate.
 With L2 distance, outliers can get blown out of proportion.
 Though many counterfactual methods scale distance by the Median Absolute Deviation (MAD) [37, 39, 44, 45, 47], this is not appropriate for the current dataset because not all features are normally distributed.
 If a feature with much larger variation than the MAD were to be scaled this way, the distance score would be dominated by that feature.
 Therefore, we scale with each feature’s range to minimize the influence of different ranges, variations, and distributions [36, 38].
 This is quite robust even for unscaled and unnormalized features with lots of outliers, which is the case in this dataset.
 The equation for distance is shown in Equation 2.